wilsonmar/git-utilities/README.md

 This bring DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
 Immutability means replacing the whole machine instance instead of upgrading or repairing faulty components.

+Like many, you may have an AirPort Time Capsule to back up everything using the MacOS Time Machine app.
+However, as <a target="_blank" href="https://gist.github.com/zenorocha/7159780">this person discovered</a>,

+> "I don't want all the crap I had in the old one."

+This script helps you manage what you have installed so you can, but don't have to start from scratch.

 Target users of this script are those who configure new laptops for developers joining the organization, so each developer doesn't waste days installing everything one at a time (and doing it differently than colleagues).